KH-ReFined/KH-ReFined/README.md

 This project aims to improve the game in many ways whilst fixing the errors that the PC ports, and by extension, 1.5/2.5 had.

-Every legacy Kingdom Hearts game will get a Re:Fixed counterpart.
+Every legacy Kingdom Hearts game will get a Re:Fined counterpart.

 ## Game Status